logicalmechanism/CNFT-Origin-Trace/README.md

 ## How to use

+The file is designed to be imported and ran from the terminal.

+### Importing

-Import origin trace and use the create html page function.
-This will create a nx.html file inside the local folder.
+If you are importing origin trace then you can use the create html page function like below.

 ```py
 from origin_trace import create_html_page